✅ SAFE — Rohu

 India's extreme climate variation affects how you should store and serve rohu to your dog throughout the year.

 Indian summer heat (40°C+ in many cities) speeds bacterial growth on cut rohu.
-Always refrigerate within 30 minutes of cutting.
+Refrigerate cut pieces inside 30 minutes.
 Frozen rohu pieces are a safe and cooling treat — especially for Labs and Goldens prone to heat exhaustion.
 Never leave rohu out in a bowl for more than 20 minutes in summer temperatures.

 North Indian winters (especially in Delhi, Punjab, UP) bring rohu to room temperature quickly if taken from the refrigerator — brief warming is fine and actually preferable to serving cold food to dogs in cold climates.
 South Indian and coastal dogs can eat rohu year-round with standard precautions.